microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/composite.md

  * `declaration` defaults to `true`

-You can find documentation on composite projects
+You can find documentation on TypeScript projects in [the handbook](https://www.typescriptlang.org/docs/handbook/project-references.html).